PAPR: Proximity Attention Point Rendering: Experiments

 \subsection{Practical Applications}

-\paragraph{Geometry Editing} We showcase the geometry editing capability of our method by manipulating the positions of the point representations.
-In Figure~\ref{fig:editing}a, we present three cases that deforms the object geometry: (1) rigid bending of the ficus branch, (2) rotation of the statue's head, and (3) stretching the tip of the microphone to perform a non-volume preserving transformation.
-The results demonstrate that our model effectively preserves surface continuity after geometry editing, without introducing holes or degrading the rendering quality. \paragraph{Object Manipulation} In Figure~\ref{fig:editing}b, we present object duplication and removal scenarios.
+\paragraph{Zero-shot Geometry Editing} We showcase the zero-shot geometry editing capability of our method by manipulating the positions of the point representations \emph{only}.
+In Figure~\ref{fig:editing}a, we present three cases that deform the object geometry: (1) rigid bending of the ficus branch, (2) rotation of the statue's head, and (3) stretching the tip of the microphone to perform a non-volume preserving transformation.
+The results demonstrate that our model effectively preserves surface continuity after geometry editing, without introducing holes or degrading the rendering quality.
+Additional results and comparisons with point-based baselines can be found in the appendix. \paragraph{Object Manipulation} In Figure~\ref{fig:editing}b, we present object duplication and removal scenarios.
 Specifically, we add an additional hot dog to the plate and perform removal operations on some of the balls in the materials scene while duplicating others.
 These examples demonstrate the versatility of our method in manipulating and editing the objects in the scene.

 \paragraph{Texture Transfer} We showcase the capability of our method to manipulate the scene texture in Figure~\ref{fig:editing}c.
 In this example, we demonstrate texture transfer by transferring the associated feature vectors from points corresponding to the mustard to some of the points corresponding to the ketchup.
 The model successfully transfers the texture of the mustard onto the ketchup, resulting in a realistic and coherent texture transformation.
 This demonstrates the ability of our method to manipulate and modify the scene texture in a controlled manner.